KISHORE-KUMAR-S/KISHORE-KUMAR-S/README.md

 ### Hi there 👋

+### About Me
+Hello there!
+I'm [Your Name], a passionate and dedicated individual with a keen interest in technology and its ever-evolving landscape.
+I recently completed my Bachelor of Engineering in Computer Science from ABC College, where I honed my skills and gained invaluable knowledge in various aspects of computer science.

 <!--
 **KISHORE-KUMAR-S/KISHORE-KUMAR-S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.